Where is Dr. Tracy from?

 Does Dr. Tracy provide inclusive care?

-Dr. Tracy provides appropriate care to all patients regardless of gender orientation, national origin, religion, body size, type of car, favorite team, sexual orientation, political affiliation, or socioeconomic status.
+Dr. Tracy provides appropriate care to all patients regardless of gender orientation, national origin, religion, body size, sexual orientation, socioeconomic status, political affiliation, type of car, and favorite team.
 Dr. Tracy appreciates it when her patients identify what pronoun they prefer.
 Dr. Tracy does inquire about many of these attributes to provide culturally appropriate care.